What is Cycle Against the Beast?

 Cycle Against the Beast is a series of charity rides, that I plan to do, to raise funds and awareness for one of the charities that I support:

 The inaugural ride will take place in May/June, 2017.
 The aim is to ride from Spotless Stadium, in Sydney’s west, and finishing up at either the Melbourne Cricket Ground (MCG), in Melbourne.
 I intend to arrive in time for Big Freeze 3, which is on the 12th of June (Queen’s Birthday public holiday).
-The Big Freeze is a high profile charity fund raiser for the Cure for MND Foundation, and the first one took place on the 9th of June, 2014.
+The Big Freeze is a high profile charity fund raiser for Fight MND (previously known as the Cure for MND Foundation), and the first one took place on the 9th of June, 2014.

 Why Cycle Against the Beast?

-Neale Daniher, who is Vice President of Cure for MND Foundation, was diagnosed with MND in 2013.
+Neale Daniher, who is Vice President of Fight MND, was diagnosed with MND in 2013.
 It is a battle that he’s tackling head on.
 An adversary that he calls The Beast.

 Why this charity?